simonepri/sudoku-solver/readme.md

 The speedup also is not very strongly correlated with the number of solutions, while the parallel time is linearly dependent of the number of solutions.

-We can conclude that the strength of the parallel algorithm comes from being able to explore the whole search space faster and could be improved a little tweaking the ForkJoin parameters.
+We can conclude speedup comes from being able to explore the whole search space faster and could be improved a little tweaking the ForkJoin parameters.

 <!-- Table or Graphs showing the speedups of each test. -->
 <!-- Is the speedup always greater than 1?
 Why? -->